 As for me, I enjoy doing the research necessary to create an accurate portrayal of the people, places, and events of other eras, such as the 19th Century.
 I especially like “slowing” down the pace of life from the frenetic and hectic world of the 21st Century.

-What I find appealing about eras “BSM” (Before Social Media), smartphones, I-pads, etc. is that you actually had time to THINK rather than simply react.
+What I find appealing about eras “BSM” (Before Social Media), that didn’t have smartphones, Ipads, etc. is that you actually had time to THINK rather than simply react.

 When I was a foreign correspondent for the Chicago Tribune, I can recall telling my office (via telex) when I was covering Vietnam, Cambodia, El Salvador etc. in the 70s & 80s that I would be out of touch for several days.